yashbbelkhedkar1/Task-Management-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.11.

+# Introduction

+This was the mini-project given by RouteRabbit Inc.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.